 Until I got diagnosed with Multiple Sclerosis.
 It was in August last year, after weeks of sickness and uncertainty.

 I spent the century summer of hot sunny weather mostly between hospital and at home, the windows closed and shaded.
 I got ridden by a heavy attack of the disease which affected mainly my visual nerves but also other parts of my body.
 I got shortly better in September before it became worse again in October, then better again.

 It’s the disease with a thousand faces, no one, no doctor nor scientist, nor other concerned person can tell you how and if it will progress.
 I had days I wanted to scream at the doctors, to shake them, that they shall give me guidance, safety, trust.
 The more doctors I got the more trust I lost.
 I had to find my own way to deal with this new form of uncertainty.

 The hard facts

-Science has reached a lot over the last couple of years and there are new therapies and medicine on the market to help us a lot to continue a normal life as much as possible.
+Science has reached a lot over the last couple of years and there are new therapies and medicine on the market to help us a lot to continue a normal life as much as possible by reducing or even stopping new attacks.
 I know meanwhile from the doctors that I have the disease already for 10+ years, which is another deep hit in respect of the years of therapy I’ve lost by not knowing about the disease earlier.
 So many health issues, especially with my eyes, but also other signs, reduced me to despair in the past sometimes, but no doctor before ever went further in diagnostics.

 The soft facts